 Gestational diabetes occurs during pregnancy.

-Just as in a person with diabetes mellitus, in a woman with gestational diabetes, insulin resistance can lead to hyperglycemia.
+Just as in a person with diabetes mellitus, in a woman with gestational diabetes, insulin resistance can

 For the reasons that we describe in the section above, this can lead to an increased need to urinate and excessive thirst.